GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 # tftest modules=1 resources=2
 ```

-### Using shortcodes for Service Identities in additive IAM
+### Using Shortcodes for Service Identities in Additive Iam

 Most Service Identities contains project number in their e-mail address and this prevents additive IAM to work, as these values are not known at moment of execution of `terraform plan` (its not an issue for authoritative IAM).
 To refer current project Service Identities you may use shortcodes for Service Identities similarly as for `service_identity_iam` when configuring Shared VPC.

 ```hcl